 The other main difference in a charge card is that you are supposed to pay it off each month in full.
 This is actually the advice for credit cards as well, but for charge cards, it’s always been more of a rule.
 But even charge cards are starting to go the way of credit cards, as American Express offers a “Pay Over Time” option for certain purchases.

 Most of the offers you will receive or apply for will be for credit cards and not charge cards.
 If you aren’t sure, make sure to read the fine print.

-How to make a purchase with a credit card
+How do I make a purchase with a credit card?

 - When you get to the checkout, swipe the card or place the chip side into the slot if you have an EMV chip credit card.